JarekErvin/JarekErvin.github.io/_posts/2016-10-27-On-Love-and-Labor.md

 academics frequently view their work and workplace as institutions under budgetary and ideological siege.
 Hardly a day goes by without multiple articles in the <i>Chronicle of Higher Education</i> reporting the financial gutting of universities.
 Anti-intellectualism evokes barbarians rattling the gates of the ivory tower, but adversariality also rages within the tower itself: notwithstanding the conventions and collegiality of mutual citation, scholars learn not just to write, but to write against—to uproot status quo, fill in lacunae, and change up the game.
 </blockquote>

 (That’s a quotation from the second chapter, “Sing the Ivory Tower Blues”).
-In what follows, I'll mostly use the term *critique*, since it's more neutral and less psychologically speculative.
+In what follows, I'll mostly use Felski's term *critique* over paranoia, since it's more neutral and less psychologically speculative.
 But generally, I think the argument is right on.

 Cheng's alternative, like many others, is to call for a reparative strategy, one rooted in care, hope, and love.
 I won't review that end of the argument, especially because I’ve written at length about the reparative approach in my Felski post.
 I mostly want now to think alongside Cheng and bring the questions of labor and university even closer to the fore.